Leviticus 25 – Special Sabbaths and Jubilees

 i.
 “During the sabbatical year there must be no systematic harvesting of self-seeding crops, or such fruits as figs and grapes.
 Anything of this nature that the land produces without human aid is the property of all, and people are to obtain food wherever they can find it, just as the Israelites did in their wilderness wanderings.”
 (Harrison)

 b.
-And the sabbath produce of the land shall be food for you: for you: It was also a powerful testimony of dependence on God; Israel was declaring their belief that God would meet their needs.
+And the sabbath produce of the land shall be food for you: Observing the sabbath year was also a powerful testimony of dependence on God.
+Israel declared their belief that God would meet their needs.
 This was truly living by faith, and God wanted His people to live trusting Him.

 i.
-It was also just plain good ecology!
-Giving the land some rest every seven years would help restore vital nutrients to the soil that normally would be depleted.
+It was wise management of the land.
+Giving the land some rest every seven years helped restore vital nutrients to the soil that normally are depleted by constant use.

-ii.
-Israel’s failure to keep this command determined the length of their captivity; Leviticus 26:34 says that if Israel is not obedient, God will make sure the land gets its Sabbaths by exiling the nation to an enemy land; this was fulfilled in the Babylonian captivity of Israel (2 Chronicles 36:20-21).

 iii.
+Israel’s failure to keep this command determined the length of their captivity.
+Leviticus 26:34 said that if Israel was not obedient, God will make sure the land gets its sabbaths by removing the people to the land of an enemy.
+This was fulfilled in the Babylonian captivity of Israel (2 Chronicles 36:20-21).

-Today, many observant Jews find a way around the Sabbath year law; on the seventh year, they “sell” their land to a Gentile, work it, and then “buy” it back from the Gentile when the Sabbath year is over.
-The Gentile makes a little money, and the Jew can say, “It wasn’t my land on the Sabbath year, so it was all right if I worked it.”
+iv.
+Today, some observant Jewish people find a way around the sabbath year law.
+On the seventh year, they “sell” their land to a Gentile, work it, and then “buy” it back from the Gentile when the Sabbath year is over.
+The Gentile makes a little money, and the Jewish person could say, “It wasn’t my land on the Sabbath year, so it was all right if I worked it.”
 Others observe this by only cultivating six-sevenths of their land at any one time, and over seven years the entire land has a year of rest.

 B. The Year of Jubilee.